senior-knights/schedulizer/README.md

 - [About page](https://senior-knights.github.io/course-schedulizer/#/about) for a discussion of the purpose of the application.
 - [Help page](https://senior-knights.github.io/course-schedulizer/#/help) for instructions on how to use the application.
-- [Client README file](client-course-schedulizer/README.md) for a specification of the system development workflow.
+- [Client README file](client-course-schedulizer/README.md) for a specification of the system development workflows.

 ## Development Philosophy

-We generally follow the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) collaboration model, with production, development, and feature branches.
+We generally follow the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) collaboration model, using these branches.

 - The `production` branch is a persistent branch that contains the most stable version of the Course Schedulizer.
 It requires two reviews to merge PRs to this branch.
 - The `develop` branch is a persistent branch that contains the cutting edge version of the Course Schedulizer.
 It requires one review to merge PRs to this branch.
 Each PR is ideally around 100-200 LOC.
-- Feature branches are cloned from `develop` and are used for developing new features.
+- _Feature branches_ are cloned from `develop` and are used for developing new features.
 They are merged back into `develop` when the feature is complete.

 Code reviews are done on every PR merged into the two persistent branches.
 A PR is made with a branch following the naming convention of `<broad>/<specific>`. `<broad>` are things like `feature`, `docs`, `chore`, `fix`, etc.

 ## Repository Configuration

-The repo is a [mono-repository](https://en.wikipedia.org/wiki/Monorepo), to spite the fact that it comprises only one application, stored in `./client-course-schedulizer`.
-This historical artifact leaves open the possibility of adding applications in the future.
+The repo is a [mono-repository](https://en.wikipedia.org/wiki/Monorepo) with one application, stored in `./client-course-schedulizer`, and the possibility of adding applications in the future.

 Because the application is open source, we use free minutes of GitHub actions to perform CI/CD. `ci.yml` tests on any push or PR against `develop` or `production`.